Have questions? Leave your message here or Schedule a quick call with our manager now

 06

-Orders Transaction context, amounts, line items, customer data
+Orders Order amounts, line items, statuses, and customer context for reconciliation

-Customers Buyer profiles, purchase history for risk scoring
+Customers Buyer profiles and purchase history for reporting and risk analysis

 🏪

-The integration process is straightforward.
-First, your customer connects their store to your software through API2Cart.
-Then your system can retrieve and manage store data using standardized API methods.
+The payment API integration process is simple.
+First, a merchant connects their store through API2Cart.
+Then your software can access standardized store data from 70+ eCommerce platforms and marketplaces.

 1